devlemire/categorizer/README.md

 ### Summary

+In this step we will be creating our first action type and action creator.

 In this step we will be connecting a component to Redux, creating our first action type/creator, and modifying the reducer to be able to handle the action.

 ### Instructions